CodeForSub/TCF-Temporal-Causal-Forecasting-with-Multiple-Treatments/README.md

 # -*- coding: utf-8 -*-
 # Copyright (c) 2022 xxx Inc. All Rights Reserved.

-We provide the code of TCFimt and the test demo of simulated data mentioned in the Submission_4014.pdf.
+We provide the code of TCF and the test demo of simulated data mentioned in the pdf.

 ## Dependencies